Computing the proportional veto core: Selecting from the core

-\emph{Voting by veto tokens} is the rule where the voter-clones successively veto their least preferred candidate-clone in the order of $L$ until $\gcd(m,n)$ clones are left.
+\emph{Voting by veto tokens} (with parameters $r,t,L$) is the voting rule where, on profile $P$, we create $t(m,n)$ clones of every candidate and endow every voter with $r(m,n)$ veto tokens. $L(r(m,n),n)$ defines an order over the veto tokens and the voters successively veto their least-preferred candidate in the order specified by $L$ until $\gcd(m,n)$ clones are left.
 The winners are all candidates who have at least one clone remaining. \end{definition}

+\begin{example} Let $r,t$ return the smallest integers satisfying the provisos of Lemma~\ref{lem:moulin}.
+That is, letting $\alpha=\gcd(m,n)$, $r$ and $t$ are the following functions:

+Let $L(r(m,n),n)$ be the order that places all $r(m,n)$ tokens of voter 1 first, followed by all $r(m,n)$ tokens of voter 2, and so on.